BiaSabrina/PAPR_Reduction_Code/README.md

 **Submitted to:** IEEE Latin America Transactions

 ## Overview
-This repository contains all the scripts and resources required to reproduce the simulation results presented in the manuscript.
+This repository contains all the scripts and resources required to reproduce the simulation results presented in the manuscript in only one code.
 The study evaluates several techniques for PAPR (Peak-to-Average Power Ratio) reduction in OFDM systems, including:

 - Neural Network (NN)-based approach
 - PTS (Partial Transmit Sequence)